justaszie/IMDB-Tableau/README.md

 #### 3.2.1 Main Dataset from Kaggle

 The main source of data was a [Kaggle dataset](https://www.kaggle.com/datasets/mustafacicek/imdb-top-250-lists-1996-2020) containing the basic attributes of all movies featured in the IMDB Top 250 chart from 1996 to 2021 and respective ranking of the movie each year.
-You can download the csv file from [Data folder](Data/Raw/IMDB/).
+You can download the .csv file from [Data folder](Data/Raw/IMDB/).

 There was a single table and each row of the table was a pair of movie details + movie ranking for a given year.
 There were 26 years of ranking and the chart features 250 movies, so the dataset has 6500 (26 x 250) rows.